 A schematic notation is used above: the sum represents a combination of discrete sum and continuous momentum integration.
 Since the ultraviolet structure is determined by the momenta going to infinity, the structure will not be sensitive to the finite temperature.
-What is also clear from the expression is that the low energy states, i.e., states or virtual particles having energy $\sim T$ or lower, should be important.
+What is also clear from the expression is that the low energy states, i.e., states having energy $\sim T$ or lower, should be important.
 Put differently, the presence of the nonzero temperature changes the infrared structure of the theory.

 Let us comment on an intriguing implication of the present vacuum energy analysis.
 Although temperature enters the analysis in a rather 'mechanical' way, the fact that the CC is accounted for by a finite-temperature effect seems to reflect something profound about the nature of the spacetime.
 As well understood in cosmology, temperature is not just an indicator of the average kinetic energy of the particles (in the non-relativistic limit).
 It is also closely tied with expansion of the Universe.
 The present analysis reveals that it additionally serves as a measure of vacuum energy.
-Part of the vacuum energy comes from matter loops, and the vacuum energy in turn causes the expansion of the Universe.
-This inter-correlation of matter, vacuum energy, temperature, and expansion should be a manifestation of what may perhaps be described as the 'organic' nature of the spacetime.
+All of these should be an indication of the 'organic' nature of the spacetime.